Bozenna Intrator

 Bozenna Intrator (born 1964, also Bozena Intrator Bożena Wnukowska) is a Polish-American writer, lyricist and translator.

-She is a member of WGA West.
+Biography

 Intrator studied at the University of Warsaw, the University of Vienna, and the University of Southern California.
-In 1990, she graduated from the New York University with the degree Master of Philosophy.
+In 1990, she graduated from the New York University with a Master's degree in Philosophy.

-She has worked on various film and advertising projects in New York, Paris, Vienna and Warsaw, published poems and stories in literary magazines in Austria, Poland and in USA.
+She has worked on various film and advertising projects in New York, Paris, Vienna and Warsaw, published poems and stories in literary magazines in Austria, Poland and in USA: Die Presse (Austria), Rzeczpospolita (Poland), Gutenberg (Poland).
 Songs of various vocalists were recorded with her lyrics.

-She is an author of song lyrics, screenplays, poems, stories, novels, plays, of translations and adaptations of poems, plays and screenplays as well as photographs and paintings.
+She's also written screenplays, poems, stories, novels, plays, of translations and adaptations of poems, plays and screenplays as well as photographs and paintings.
 She writes in three languages: German, Polish and English.

-Intrator's song lyrics are represented by Sony/ATV Music Publishing Poland.
 She is a member of ZAiKS.
-As a playwright she is represented by the ADiT agency (Poland).